jovanovic-djo/car-value-score-prediction/README.md

-## Data Science / Machine Learning AVNET Internship Project
+# Data Science AVNET Internship Project Documentation
 ###### Detailed project milestones guide is below brief overview
-### Car Value Score Prediction Project Documentation
+### Car Value Score Prediction (Option B - Classification Problem)
-###### Through the following points, we will discuss and explain the logic, thoughts and results of this project. <br /> As agreed with the mentor, the project structure follows a logical organization of directories rather than milestone-based segmentation, reflecting best practices in real-world data science projects.
+###### Through the following points, logic, thoughts and results of this project will be discussed and explained. <br /> As agreed with the mentor, the project structure follows a logical organization of directories rather than milestone-based segmentation, reflecting best practices in real-world data science projects.
 #### Structure of the project (minor files excluded):
 <img src="https://github.com/user-attachments/assets/6735c3a4-ca91-4f77-932d-8b02ec97b180" alt="Screenshot 2024-12-17 005823" width="560px" />

-### Brief Overview of the Approach
+## Brief Overview of the Approach
 #### Problem Understanding and Exploratory Data Analysis
 - In this milestone, exploratory data analysis is done using several Python libraries
 - Data had no missing values or inconsistencies